Blog – Posted on Monday, Apr 27

 The Kindle Cloud Reader isn’t a complete replacement for the Amazon Kindle, primarily because it doesn’t let you read anything but Kindle books.
 This ends up being a big minus — you’re likely to download or purchase books from sources besides Amazon.

-However, as a platform for the books that you did buy from the Kindle Store, the Kindle Cloud Reader is convenient, thoughtfully designed, and user-friendly or readers everywhere.
-Hopefully, this post showed you just how to take advantage of it.
-If you have any additional questions, don’t hesitate to leave them in the comments!
+However, as a platform for the books you did buy from the Kindle Store, the Kindle Cloud Reader is convenient, thoughtfully designed, and user-friendly or readers everywhere.
+Now get out there and start reading!